sulu/sulu-docs/book/introduction/content-architecture.rst

 Contacts
 --------

-Contacts reperesent personal information.
+Contacts represent personal information.
 They are also used to manage Sulu Users itself.